Box turtle: Preservation

 Asian box turtles are in serious danger of extinction in their habitat because they are part of the food base of many Asian countries such as China, where they are captured for local food markets despite captive breeding farms.
 North American box turtles, on the other hand, are endangered by habitat destruction.
 The forests converted to farmland greatly reduced the number of turtles in many states.
 The remaining land is often fragmented with highways and urban projects, destroying the animals' habitat.
 In an attempt to cross man-made additions, turtles are often killed by cars, animals, and other hazards.
 They are also facing population decline from a necrotizing bacterial infection first found in this species April 2011.

-Another serious treatment of these animals in North America is the capture and sale of hatchling box turtles from the wild.
+Another serious threat to these animals in North America is the capture and sale of hatchling box turtles from the wild.
 A 3-year study conducted in Texas indicated that more than 7000 box turtles were taken from the wild for commercial trade.
 A similar study in Louisiana found that over a 41-month period, about 30,000 box turtles were taken from the wild for resale.
 Once captured, the turtles are often kept in poor conditions, in which more than half die.
 Those that live long enough to be sold usually suffer from conditions such as malnutrition, dehydration, and infection.

 Indiana and many other states created strict laws against the collection of hatchling turtles from the wild.
 In many states it is illegal to keep them without a special permit.
 Collecting wild-hatched box turtles can cause irreversible damage to populations, because these turtles have a low reproductive rate, as they take a long time to find a mate.

-Most turtle and sea-turtle societies do not recommend the use of turtles as pets for young children despite their popularity as such.
-Box turtles are easily stressed if touched excessively and require more care than is generally thought.
-Box turtles can be easily injured by dogs and cats so special care must be taken to protect them from household pets and neighborhood animals.
+Most turtle and sea-turtle societies do not recommend turtles as pets for young children despite their popularity.
+Box turtles are easily stressed if touched excessively and require more care than generally thought.
+They can be easily injured by dogs and cats so special care must be taken to protect them from household pets and neighborhood animals.
 Box turtles require an enclosed outdoor location, consistent sun exposure and a varied diet.
 Without this, a turtle's growth can be stunted and its immune system weakened.

 Finding box turtles in the wild and taking them as pets, even for a short period, can have detrimental effects.
 Box turtles want to stay within the area where they were hatched.
 If one is moved more than half a mile from its territory, it may not find its way back, but may spend years searching for it.
-This exposes the animal to danger and also disrupts the breeding cycle of which it would otherwise have been a part.
+This exposes the animal to danger and also disrupts its breeding cycle.

 While box turtles are very popular as pets, it is important that they are preserved in the right manner.